Why choose a PhD at Cambridge Judge Business School?

-We offer free, one-to-one mentoring in writing skills throughout the year.
+Enhance your academic writing ability with free, one-to-one mentoring in writing skills throughout the year.
 You can book 45-minute sessions directly with the mentor, and you can usually book as many sessions as you wish (subject to availability).

-We offer a presentation skills workshop for PhD students to help them prepare for their first year report, as well as funding for students wishing to take language or software training (if approved by their supervisor).
 The University of Cambridge also offers a comprehensive range of free researcher development courses that you can sign up for, including on presentation, negotiation and supervision skills.

-College & research environment
+College and research environment

-Research & skills funding
+Research and skills funding

 - Cambridge Judge Business School